glorpen/radio-walker/README.md

 - `REQUIRED_COLLECTED_MB` size after which collecting music will be paused
 - `DATA_DIR` path where music will be stored, defaults to `/data`

-All command options are passed to `streamripper` binary, run `glorpen/radiobuffer -help` for more info.
+All command options are passed to `streamripper` binary, run `glorpen/radiobuffer -h` for more info.

 ## How it works